wedding fraud alert

 Anyone who tells you anything else is probably lying to you.
 Don't listen to them.
 Report them instead, so others won't be victimized.

-You can help reduce the incidence of document and marriage fraud in California by immediately reporting notarial irregularities to The L.A.
-County Registrar-Recorder's Office and The Notary Division of the California Secretary of State.
+You can help reduce the incidence of document and marriage fraud in California by immediately reporting notarial irregularities to:

 The validity of a marriage license that is obtained outside of County procedures can be challenged by private parties, law enforcement, or state agencies.
 There are lots of criminal hucksters out there who'll offer to do your phone or internet wedding for ready cash; they disappear when you get in trouble down the line.
 Is it worth the hassle and expense?
 Think carefully before you take a risk with the legal status of your marriage.